Tie-dye is a fabric-reactive dye that bonds with the cellulose in certain fabrics, including cotton and hemp.

 Mix 3-6 tablespoons of fabric paint with 1 cup of cold water to create the dye.
 Be sure to dry the fabric on a high-heat setting in order to set the colors.

-- No Heating Needed & Anti-Faded: No heating needed, dry fast and our paints can stay put with vibrant...
+- No Heating Needed & Anti-Faded: Dry fast and our paints can stay put with vibrant performance for...

 - Versatile & Safe Textile Paints: This set of semi-transparent paint can be used on synthetic and...